Quansight/Quansight-website/README.md

 ## Running project locally

+Prerequisites: Node and npm.

-To run the website locally on your own machine, you must first create a `.env` file for each project.
+To run the website locally on your own machine, you must first clone this git repo, `cd` into the repo, then run `npm install`.

+This repo contains two projects (websites): Consulting and Labs.
+You must create a `.env` file for each project that you want to develop locally.
 For example, for Quansight Consulting LLC, create `apps/consulting/.env`:

 ```
 STORYBLOK_API_URL=https://gapi.storyblok.com/v1/api